rjorton/ICTV-ReportChapters/README.md

 ### Tables ###

-Footers for tables should used Heading 5 and be indented
+Footers for tables should use Heading 5 and be indented

 ```
 Format -> Formats -> Headings -> Heading 5